fenago/machine-learning-with-scikit-learn/Chapter06/Lab_6.md

 Classification trees are used to predict a category or class.
-This is similar to the classification algorithms that you have learned about previouslyin this book, such as the k-nearest neighbors algorithm or logistic regression.
+This is similar to the classification algorithms that you have learned about previously in this course, such as the k-nearest neighbors algorithm or logistic regression.

 Broadly speaking, there are three tree based algorithms that are used to